Mongolia Trek & Climb Overview

 In Mongolia, one is quickly swept away by the endless green steppes, the heartiness of the Kazakh nomads and the Altai Mountains’ rolling landscapes.
 Mt.
 Khuiten, straddling the corners of three countries (Russia, China and Mongolia), beckons the adventurous.
 Alpine Ascents has been visiting Mongolia for nearly 17 years with successful summits each season.
 Our 2016 Mongolia Expedition with 8 climbers saw 100% summit success!
+We look to similar success in 2017 with Ben Jones again leading the trip.
 Each year small teams are left speechless, as we travel to base camp, traveling dirt roads peppered with migratory farmers.
 This journey is one of the last of its kind on the planet and we are exposed to a way of life that may soon be extinct as modern life permeates even the remotest of regions.

 We travel by jeep to the Altai range, a gorgeous journey, crossing a golden, vast and barren landscape, with rainbows in the horizon, drifting further into one of the last remote regions on earth.
 This remarkable journey is punctuated by the gentle hospitality of the Kazakh nomads.